M-Colley/pedsumo/README.md

 ### Added Features
 - Addition of AV priority-ignore behavior in pedestrians
     1. Priority of AVs can now be ignored by pedestrians.
 They can ignore AVs at unprioritized crossings (crossings where nobody should actually cross the street).
-The likelihood of a pedestrian to ignore an AV is determined by certain factors:
+The likelihood of a pedestrian ignoring an AV is determined by certain factors:
-    2. We added age, gender (male, female, other) and vision health (healthy or impaired) to pedestrians.
+    2. We added age, gender (male, female, other), and vision health (healthy or impaired) to pedestrians.
 The probability of an attribute to be applied to a pedestrian can be changed.
 Their impact on pedestrian priority-respect behavior can also be adjusted.
-    3. Now there are various changeable factors ('defiance values') that impact the decision taking of pedestrians.
-These factors are used to realistically calculate values to influence their interaction with AVs.
+    3. Now, there are various changeable factors ('defiance values') that impact the decision-making of pedestrians.
+These factors are used to calculate values to influence their interaction with AVs realistically.
 - Adjusted (part of) several maps ("scenarios") to work with our code (https://sumo.dlr.de/docs/Data/Scenarios.html):
     1. small test scenario
     2. Ingolstadt